 More information about the operation of the ICP system is provided below.

-ICP guidelines will be published shortly to provide information and guidance about the operation of the ICP system, and the preparation, implementation and administration of ICPs.
+The ICP guidelines provide information and guidance about the operation of the ICP system, and the preparation, implementation and administration of an ICP.

 The Minister for Planning has issued the Ministerial Direction on the Preparation and Content of ICPs under section 46GJ of the Planning and Environment Act 1987 (the Act) and reporting requirements for ICPs under section 46GZI of the Act.